buzzingpixel/buzzingpixel.com/src/Http/Response/Software/AnselEE/AnselEEChangelog.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 2.3.2 - 2022-12-05
+### Fixed
+- Fixed an issue with getting the update feed
+- Fixed an issue in EE 7 where there was an API change that caused an error when Ansel would save images
+- Fixed deprecation notices being output by some of Ansel's code in PHP 8.1
+- Fixed an issue that can come up in Channel Form if the Ansel field is not part of the submission

 ## 2.3.1 - 2022-06-23
 ### Fixed
 - Fixed an issue where field type initialization may fail in Grid fields in EE 5